Money Bite-Size Read:

 While billionaires blast money into space tourism, there’s a growing call, including from Prince William, to focus on looking after planet Earth.
 In a world where celebrities and their love of private planes added up to nearly 1% of total carbon emissions for the USA in 2019, Hollywood’s role models are not leading by example.

 It’s important that our spending behaviours reflect our values.

 We’re adopting renewables at record rates and need to extend this to other spending decisions.
 Because if you want to change the world, you must first master your money and take ownership of your spending.
 Every dollar, every pound, every cent you spend makes a difference.

 Here’s big spending switches you can make to save money and save the planet:

 1. Switch your machine dryer for a clothes air dryer

-Invest in a drying rack and air dry your clothes to ditch your energy-intensive machine dryer.
-You’ll also save money on your energy bills by making this switch, which is money that you can then donate to a cause you believe in.
+Invest in a drying rack and air dry your clothes to ditch your energy-intensive machine dryer (which will also save money on energy bills).

-2. Switch eating meat every day for being vegetarian one day a week
+2. Switch eating meat every day for a weekly vegetarian meal

-3. Switch leaving the air conditioning on for adjusting your clothing to the weather
+3. Switch leaving the air conditioning on for dressing according to the weather

 5. Switch hot washes for a cold-water wash cycle